Tatatarjaika/Tatatarjaika/README.md

 :sparkles: Junior Developper here :sparkles:

-Currently focusing on the front-end but planning to work on the back later !
+Currently focusing on the front-end but planning to work on the back soon enough !

 ***